 The average person consumes around 2000 calories a day.
 These calories are the energy the average person needs to function.
 Guess what happens when you start counting your food.
 By getting knowledgeable of this topic your life becomes easier.

 The next time you go eat out with friends, you won’t feel bad about the food choices you’ve made that night.
 You will know how many calories you have consumed.
 Tracking your calories and combining it with intermittent fasting is a strong merge.

 But you are wondering right now.

 You don’t!
 Everything can be learned.
 How long will it take you to learn?
 I’d say around 2-3 months.

 There are special applications for that purpose.
 The one I personally use is “MyFitnessPal”.
-With this simple app, you can scan the barcodes of your favorite dishes and it automatically gives you the value of the food.
+With this simple app, you can scan the barcodes of your favorite foods and it automatically gives you the value of the food.
 Calories, micro, and macronutrients.
 Everything is included.

 Pro Tip: Use our calorie calculator to figure out exactly how many calories you should consume to reach your goal.